 He turned to talk to Doctor Alchemy, only to see the frightened foe vanish as a blinding burst of energy surrounded him immediately after the hound abruptly revived and touched him with one paw.
 He opened his mouth to scream, but no sound came out.
 In seconds, he was gone along with the hound.

-That thing touched me also, but I didn’t vanish! thought the Flash.
+That thing touched me also, but I didn’t vanish! the Flash realized.
 I can only assume it didn’t want me.
 It was sent to hunt down Doctor Alchemy, and once it had him, it needed to take him somewhere to some unknown master!
 I have a feeling that Chronos and Faust are also in peril.
 Perhaps I’d better contact my friend the Atom, since Chronos is his enemy.

 The Flash was sitting in the office of the president of the Gotham Broadcasting Company, where his old friend Alan Scott listened to his story with deep concentration.
 “Jay, allow me to replay your adventure via my ring.
 With your permission, I’ll just pluck the memory right from your mind and project it here,” offered the ever-confident Alan Scott, alias Green Lantern.

 Jay Garrick nodded and said, “Sure.
 I always did want to find out if I dream in color or not!”